nareshbhatia/react-learning-path/exercise-2-header/README.md

 - Next add the new orders input and the New Orders button.
 Create a separate component for them - `NewOrders` in a file called `new-orders.tsx`.
 - Finally add the number of orders indicator to the header.

 Once you have fully styled your header, take a look at it in your application.
 To do this, build the `shared` library (`yarn build`) and then rebuild the app (`cd ../myapp; yarn start`).
+Note that you will have to update the global styles for the app to match the design (background color etc.).
+The global styles are in `myapp/src/shell.tsx` (starting with `@global`).
+Note that they are driven using the theme.
+So as long as you have set the theme correctly, you will not have to change anything!

 Tips
 ----